iann0036/tf-cfn-provider/docs/providers/opentelekomcloud/MaasTaskV1.md

 `SmnInfo` - (Optional) Specifies the field used for sending messages using the Simple Message Notification (SMN) service.

-### SmnInfo Properties
+### SrcNode Properties

+`Region` - (Required) Specifies the region where the source bucket locates.

+`Ak` - (Required) Specifies the source bucket Access Key.

+`Sk` - (Required) Specifies the source bucket Secret Key.

-`TopicUrn` - (Required) Specifies the SMN message topic URN bound to a migration task.
+`ObjectKey` - (Required) Specifies the name of the object to be selected in the source bucket.

-`Language` - (Optional) Specifies the management console language used by the current users.
-Users can select en-us.

-`TriggerConditions` - (Required) Specifies the trigger conditions of sending messages using SMN.
-The value depending on the state of a migration task.
-The migration task status can be SUCCESS or FAIL.
+`Bucket` - (Required) Specifies the name of the source bucket.

+`CloudType` - (Optional) Specifies the source cloud vendor.
+The default value is AWS and only AWS is supported now.

 ### DstNode Properties